rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

     t1.set_upstream(run_query)
 ```
-Copy the dag to the dags directory and execute it from the web interface.
+Copy the DAG to the DAG's directory and execute it from the web interface.

 **KubernetesPodOperator**